AndreiVoica/P8_duaro/README.md

 ### ML-agents

-1. Install the com.unity.ml-agents package through the Package Manager in Unity
+1. Install the com.unity.ml-agents package through the Package Manager in Unity.
+This project is tested with version 2.2.1.

-2. Install Python 3.6.1 or Higher
+2. Install Python 3.6 or 3.7.
+If needed, create a virtual environment for this, for example as described here: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/.

-3. Install the mlagents Python package: tbd
+3. Install the mlagents Python package: `$ python -m pip install mlagents==0.28.0`.
+This project uses the version 0.28.0.

-Follow this tutorial to install ML-agents --> https://alexisrozhkov.github.io/unity_rl/ Make sure the venv is running python 3.6 (or 3.7)

-Follow this tutorial to setup ML-agents in Unity --> https://youtu.be/zPFU30tbyKs?t=611
+4. Try to run `$ mlagents-learn --help` to ensure it works.

 ### ROS-Unity connection